miguelfondeur/personal-site/src/_content/article/css/dark-light-mode-with-custom-properties.md

   This method is scalable and allows you to extend support for multiple themes beyond just dark and light.
 You could even introduce dynamic themes that change based on time of day!
 </p>
 <p>
-  By combining CSS variables, media queries, and JavaScript, we get a clean and maintainable way to implement theme switching—without unnecessary complexity.
+  By combining CSS variables, media queries, and JavaScript with event delegation and optimized loading, we get a clean and maintainable way to implement theme switching—without unnecessary complexity.
 </p>